 Because the focus of this course is not only what can be talked about, but also what can be demonstrated, your work during class time is crucial to your grade.
-As the class participation grade is combined with the attendance policy, your grade can begin to suffer immediately if you are not in class.

-Class participation, however, does not refer to just attendance.
-Participation also means incorporating the material that you have read for that class period into your work.
-Being unable to discuss and demonstrate concepts that you have read about during the text material will be obvious during class, and will affect your grade.
+Class participation, however, does not refer to just an online presence.
+Participation also means incorporating the material that you have read for that class period into your papers, questions and discussion board.
+Being unable to discuss and demonstrate concepts that you have read about in the texts and other resource material will be obvious, and will affect your grade.

-Activities Notebook:

-Students will be expected to place all theatre activities (discussed and viewed) in a notebook.
-This notebook will become a supplemental resource for future teaching experiences and should be written in detail with that in mind.

-Live Performances:
+Live Events: (200 points)

-During the course of the semester you should attend at least two Wayland theatrical events and one non-Wayland event.
-After seeing the performance, critique the performance in a one to two page format.
-Feel free to construct this critique in any way that you see fit, dealing with your reactions, questions, comments, etc., relative to what you have learned in class.
-Submit your critique stapled to a copy of the program by the last class period.
+During the course of the semester you will attend at least one fine arts event.
+After seeing the performance, critique the event in a two page format.
+Feel free to construct the first page in any way that you see fit, dealing with your reactions, questions, comments, etc., relative to what you have learned in class.
+In the second page discuss how you might use this in your elementary classroom.
+Submit your critique with an image of the program and/or ticket stub.
+See below under Required Attendance.

-Stanislavski Activity

-Students will demonstrate an activity for/with the class that uses one of the elements of the Stanislavski system and one theatre resource (such as puppets) beyond the body/voice of the learner.
-This is not a full lesson plan, but only an activity.

-Full Lesson Plan:
+Full Lesson Plan: (200 points)

-This project will involve teaching a 10-15 minute lesson aimed at an assigned grade level using activities learned in class appropriate for that age group.
-Theatre may be used as its own discipline or as a resource tool to teach another subject.
+This project will involve submitting a 10-15 minute lesson aimed at an assigned grade level using activities learned in class appropriate for that age group.
+Fine Art area chosen may be used as its own discipline or as a resource tool to teach another subject.
 Other class members will be the students in that grade level.

-Exams:
+Final Exam: (400 points)

-Covering all material of the theatre block, the comprehensive exam may include matching, short answer, multiple choice, fill in the blank, listing, and essay questions about theatre activities and/or viewed performances.
+Covering all material of the semester, the comprehensive exam may include matching, short answer, multiple choice, fill in the blank, listing, and essay questions about theatre activities and/or viewed events.

-COMMUNICATION

-It is essential that you check your email and blackboard on a regular basis for announcements and information about this class.
-Please use proper grammar when communicating with your professor about this class.
+TOTAL POINTS 1000 POINTS

+A 1000 - 900

+B 899 - 800

+C 799 - 700

+D 699 - 600

+F below 600

 Students shall have protection through orderly procedures against prejudices or capricious academic evaluation.
 A student who believes that he or she has not been held to realistic academic standards, just evaluation procedures, or appropriate grading, may appeal the final grade given in the course by using the student grade appeal process described in the Academic Catalog.
 Appeals may not be made for advanced placement examinations or course bypass examinations.
 Appeals are limited to the final course grade, which may be upheld, raised, or lowered at any stage of the appeal process.
 Any recommendation to lower a course grade must be submitted through the Executive Vice President/Provost to the Faculty Assembly Grade Appeals Committee for review and approval.
 The Faculty Assembly Grade Appeals Committee may instruct that the course grade be upheld, raised, or lowered to a more proper evaluation.

-TENTATIVE SCHEDULE: (calendar, topics, assignments)

 COURSE SCHEDULE: